How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Today's NBA Games

-The 76ers look to pull of an away win at the Celtics on Monday at 7:30 PM ET.
+The Knicks look to pull off a road win at the Heat on Monday at 7:30 PM ET.

 How to Watch